archer-v/boogieman/README.md

 # boogieman
-The probing utility to monitor the availability of host nodes, networks, services and processes.
+The probing utility (and golang library) to monitor the availability of host nodes, networks, services and processes.
-It's intended to use as a console utility for fast check or as part of automation scripts in different DevOPS scenarios and NOC working processes.
+It's intended to use as part of automation scripts in different DevOPS scenarios and NOC working processes.
+Two working modes available: as a console utility for fast check or a daemon for regular scheduled probing.

 Utility can perform single checks or composite checks combined in a scenario described in configuration file in a YAML format

 Available checks (probes):
 - ping
-- web
+- web (GET request with response code checking)
 - openvpnConnect
-- cmd (in development)
+- cmd (arbitrary console command with exit code checking)
-- netroute (in development)
-- netport (in development)
+- traceroute (with expecting a host in a route)
 - any additional probes can be created

 Working modes
-- console mode: it returns the check result in exit code and stdout message.
-- http daemon: receives a script as a post request and returns a response object object when check is finished
+- console mode: with text or JSON output
-- continuos monitoring mode: perform regular checks and exposes the results as prometheus metrics or json object.
+- continuos monitoring mode: perform regular checks and exposes the results as prometheus metrics or json

 All probes in a scenario can be executed simultaneously so the entire scenario can perform quickly.
 Configurable timeouts are supported for all checks.